What Is SOA Exam FM?

 Cost and Registration

 Exam FM registration costs approximately $250 (SOA).
-The exam is administered year-round at Prometric testing centers via computer-based testing.
-Candidates register through the SOA website.
+The exam runs year-round at Prometric testing centers via computer-based testing.
+Register through the SOA website.

 There are no eligibility requirements.
 No degree, no coursework prerequisites, no work experience.
 Anyone can register.
-Most candidates take Exam FM after passing Exam P, but the exams can be taken in any order.
+Most candidates take Exam FM after passing Exam P, but you can take the exams in any order.

 Free Practice Resources